warrior-cultures-and-training

 4. Nemimi (Full Draw), Hanare (Release), and Zanshin

-At full draw, the archer’s body forms a cross shape.
+At full draw, the archer's body forms a cross shape.
 The string is anchored near the right ear, and the thumb holds the string with the index finger wrapped over it (the morozumi or shichido grip).
 The release (hanare) is not an active opening of the fingers but a natural springing open as the tension reaches its peak.
-After the arrow flies, the archer holds the final pose for several seconds to remain fully present.
+The arrow departs with a sharp, clean sound—any "flapping" noise indicates a poor release.
+After the arrow flies, the archer holds the final pose for several seconds, maintaining complete awareness of the body and the arrow's flight.
+This residual state is zanshin, and it completes the shot.
+Lowering the bow or relaxing the posture too quickly negates the discipline of the entire sequence.

 Mounted Archery: Yabusame and Kisha

 Samurai archery was not limited to stationary targets.
-Mounted archery (kisha) demanded extraordinary balance and timing.
+Mounted archery (kisha) demanded extraordinary balance, timing, and coordination.
 The Yabusame style, performed on a galloping horse, involves shooting three arrows at three wooden targets spaced along a 250-meter track.
-The archer must control the horse with the knees while drawing and releasing at full speed.
+The archer must control the horse with the knees while drawing and releasing at full speed—a feat that requires years of independent horsemanship training before archery is even introduced.

 Meditative Dimensions: The Way of the Bow